francescorn/francescorn/README.md

 Hi, I’m Frances Cornwall

-Currently a contributor to Webkit's WebInspectorUI
+I am currently a contributor to Webkit's WebInspectorUI.

-I graduated from Vassar College with a bachelor's degree in biology, and decided to pursue software engineering after college
+I graduated from Vassar College with a bachelor's degree in biology, and decided to pursue software engineering after college.

-I'm a former college tennis player who won the Matthew Vassar award
+I'm a former college tennis player who won the Matthew Vassar award.

-I’m looking for a role as a software engineer
+I’m looking for a role as a software engineer.

-My skills include HTML, CSS, Javascript, React, C++, and Python
+My skills include HTML, CSS, Javascript, React, C++, and Python.

-You can reach me at fcornwall@alum.vassar.edu
+You can reach me at fcornwall@alum.vassar.edu.

 <!---
 francescorn/francescorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.